 The fourth day on Samothraki Island (and the last one)

-Short Description: I went to stay in another campground, visited Hora again, and then came back in the new campground at Varades Beach.
-In the evening, I went to Therma with Kostas, to a Greek music concert of his friends.
+Short Description: I went to stay in another campground, visited Hora again, and then came back to the new campground at Varades Beach.
+In the evening, I went to Therma with Kostas, to a Greek music concert performed by his friends.

-In the last day on Samothraki, I moved in another campground in Varades.
+On the last day on Samothraki, I moved to another campground in Varades.
 In the new campground, all my new neighbors offered to help me with anything I needed.
 The Greek neighbor brought me a beer.
 The German one said that I could work at their table.
-Another Greek showed me where to take drinkable water.
+Another Greek showed me where to refill with drinkable water.

-I went again to Hora but the fortress was still closed.
+I went again to Hora but the fortress had a big locker on the front gate.
 I walked through the small town center and bought cinnamon sticks, quince and apricot skin (a hard thin jelly).
-When I returned from Hora, I ate bacaliaros fish at Paralia Taverna and found free sunbeds on a private beach where I enjoyed the gentle afternoon sun.
+When I returned from Hora, I had bacaliaros fish at Paralia Taverna and found free sunbeds on a private beach where I enjoyed the gentle afternoon sun.

 Have you been to the Greek Islands or plan to go there?
-Leave a comment on this post and tell me what you like about the Greek Islands or what you’re interested to see there.
+Leave a comment below this post and tell me what you liked about Greece or what you want to see there.